We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 These characteristics can keep it from being an effective method to treat depression.

-If researchers could find a way to make 5-HTP last longer in the body, it may show more promise as a depression treatment, according to one study.
+If researchers could find a way to make 5-HTP last longer in the body, it may show more promise as a depression treatment, according to

 Some natural medicine proponents believe that taking 5-HTP supplements can help reduce anxiety and panic.
 However, most of the research about 5-HTP and anxiety is 15–20 years old.